LGN520/farreach-public/ycsb-implementation.md

 - 10.8
 	+ Siyuan
+		* TODO: Update jnisrc to use libcommon
+		* TODO: Update inswitchcache.core.PacketFormat as libcommon (introduce methodid yet NOT affect UDP packet content)
+		* TODO: Review code related with ByteBuffer
 		* TODO: Encapsulate an individual class for GET/PUT/DEL/SCAN (general for each method) (NOT need InetAddress of ip and svraddr of udprecvfrom)
-		* TODO: Implement NoCacheClient, NetCacheClient, DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB
+		* TODO: Implement NoCacheClient, NetCacheClient, DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
 		* TODO: Support range query
 			- TODO: Add _udprecvlarge_multisrc_ipfrag and _udprecvlarge_multisrc_ipfrag_dist in JNI-based socket
 			- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java
+		* TODO: Dump per-second latency histogram and throughput of each physical client into temporary file
+			- TODO: Use script to aggregate the per-physical-client statistics into final statistics
 		* TODO: Encapsulate GET/PUT/DEL/SCAN in inswitchcache-c-lib/ for remote_client.c
 	+ HuanCheng
+		* TODO: Test farreach/nocache/netcache under hotin pattern of six YCSB workloads (some workloads may not be supported now, e.g. workloads with range query)
 		* TODO: Double check remote_client of farreach (e.g., add preparefinish_client in prebenchmark of farreach)

 - 10.7